square/Valet/README.md

 ### Debugging

-Valet guarantees it will never fail to write to or read from the keychain unless `canAccessKeychain()` returns `false`.
+Valet guarantees that reading and writing operations will succeed as long as written data is valid and `canAccessKeychain()` returns `true`.
 There are only a few cases that can lead to the keychain being inaccessible:

 1. Using the wrong `Accessibility` for your use case.
 Examples of improper use include using `.whenPasscodeSetThisDeviceOnly` when there is no passcode set on the device, or using `.whenUnlocked` when running in the background.
 1. Initializing a Valet with shared access group Valet when the shared access group identifier is not in your entitlements file.